Parminder Nagra: 2020s

 Nagra starred as the titular character of the ITV series DI Ray.
 The first series of four episodes aired in 2022, with a second series of six episodes beginning filming in May 2023. and broadcast from 16 June 2024.

 Personal life

 In 1996, while on the set of the play Fair Ladies at a Game of Poem Cards, Nagra met Irish actor Kieran Creggan, with whom she later moved into a flat in Kennington, South London.
 They were in a relationship for five years.

 On 17 January 2009, after a seven-year relationship, Nagra married photographer James Stenson.
 Her ER co-stars Scott Grimes and John Stamos performed at the ceremony, and her friend and former ER co-star Maura Tierney officiated.
 The couple had a son together, but divorced in July 2013.

 Nagra was one of the bearers of the Olympic torch as it passed through London on its way to the 2004 Summer Olympics in Athens, Greece.

-As of 2022, she lived in Hollywood Hills, Los Angeles.